ENCCS/practical-machine-learning/content/02-fundamentals-of-ML.md

 :::{objectives}
 - Describe the representative types of machine learning (supervised, unsupervised, semi-supervised, reinforcement learning).
 - Explain the general workflow of a machine learning project.
-- Introduce representative ML libraries and discuss their pros and cons.
+- Introduce representative machine learning libraries and discuss their pros and cons.
 :::